 06 Jun Investment opportunities in tourism in Colombia

 In many countries, tourism acts as an engine of development through the inflow of foreign exchange, and the creation of direct and indirect employment.
-Tourism accounts for 5% of world’s GDP.
+Tourism accounts for 5% of world’s Gross Domestic Product.
 It is also the fourth export sector, after oil, chemicals and automotive, and represents 235 million jobs; in other words, one of every twelve jobs in the world.

-On the other hand, the minister stressed the importance of formality in the industry, which is why recently new legal strategies were launched.
-Through these the ministry seeks to achieve a more formal, inclusive, secure and better prepared industry, ready to receive large investments.
+Tourism industry in Colombia needed also some changes.
+That is why the minister stressed the importance of formality in the industry and recently new legal strategies were launched seeking a more formal, inclusive, secure and better prepared industry, ready to receive large investments.

 It is very important to recall that tourism is a sector that employs a lot of manpower.
-Many tourism activities are especially suited for women, youth and disadvantaged groups that are represented as ethnic minority populations.
-Many jobs in the tourism sector may be available to the disadvantaged, as they require relatively few skills and small investment.
-Due to these special characteristic in the tourism sector, the Colombian government is counting it as one of the solutions for the Reintegration of displaced people from the conflict with the FARC.
+Many tourism activities are especially suited for women, young people and minorities.
+Due to these special characteristics in the tourism sector, the Colombian government is counting it as one of the solutions for the Reintegration of displaced people from the conflict with the FARC.